marcomistretta/DLA_labs/README.md

 # Deep Learning Applications Labs

-This repository contains the source code for the three laboratory assignments completed during the "Deep Learning Applications" course taught by Professor Andrew David Bagdanov (bagdanov on Github).
+This repository contains the source code for the three laboratory assignments completed during the "Deep Learning Applications" course taught by Professor Andrew David Bagdanov ([@bagdanov](https://github.com/bagdanov) on Github).
 The labs cover a variety of topics related to deep learning, including convolutional neural networks, large language models, and reinforcement learning.

 ## Lab 1 - Convolutional Neural Networks